-An audit is not considered complete until the audit report is received by the Division.
+An audit is not considered complete until the audit report is received (in electronic and hard copy formats) by the Division.

 3102F.3.3 Schedule.

 3102F.3.3.1 Initial audit.
 For a new MOT or new berthing system(s), the initial audit of the "as-built" systems(s) shall be performed prior to commencement of operations.